 The type of iron supplement has a huge effect on how easy it is for you to take.
 There are four common types available.

 - Capsules – This is the most common type.
 They usually are the most potent type of iron and can be harsh on the stomach.
 You will need to check if they contain binders or ingredients which are suitable for your diet e.g. vegetarian, soy/gluten free.

-- Liquid – This types is a great option for those who have trouble swallowing tablet forms.
-You can add to juice to mask the taste as it’s usually very strong.
-Liquid are often suitable for most diets and are easier on the stomach.
+- Liquid – This type is a great option for those who have trouble swallowing tablet forms.
+You can add juice to mask the taste as it’s usually very strong.
+Liquid is often suitable for most diets and are easier on the stomach.
 The iron levels are usually lower in liquid forms.

 - Soft Gels – Not as commonly available as the other types.
 They are easier to take than capsules and have a softer effect on the tummy.
 Check the ingredients of the capsule as often they are usually aren’t suitable for vegetarians.